dotnet/arcade/Documentation/UnifiedBuild/Unified-Build-Controls.md

   - **Infrastructure or Product Use?** – Infrastructure
   - Values and their intended purposes
     - False/Empty – Removes online sources from the repo’s NuGet.config files.
-- **DotNetBuildVertical**
-  - **Phases** - Inner Repo, Outer Repo Build, Orchestrator
-  - **Infrastructure or Product Use?** - Product and Infrastructure
-  - Values and their intended purposes
-    - **True** – Building the product in vertical PoC mode.
-Automatically excludes test and test utility projects from being built, excludes restoring and building projects that have the "ExcludeFromVerticalBuild" property set.
-    - **False** – Not building in vertical PoC mode.
 - **DotNetBuildFromSourceFlavor**
   - **Phases** – Outer Repo Build, Inner Repo Build
   - **Infrastructure or Product Use?** – Product and Infrastructure